alextidz/University-Dissertation-Solo-Project---Competetive-Gym-Platform-with-Gamification-Features/README.md

 - Show leaderboard entry (including the retrieval and display of the corresponding video)
 - Report leaderboard entry
 - Delete leaderboard entry
-- Create leaderboard (including customisable exercise and number of reps)
+- Create private leaderboard (including customisable exercise and number of reps)
-- Join leaderboard (using a "join code" system)
+- Join private leaderboard (using a "join code" system)
+- Admin privileges (leaderboard admin can remove user entries, or users entirely from the leaderboard)

 ### Leagues
 - Create league (including 5 customisable leaderboards and a customisable duration)
 - Join league (using a "join code" system)
 - Overall league table (calculated using based on each member's performance accross the 5 leaderboards)
 - End of league rewards (calculated based on the user's final position in the league table)
+- Admin privileges (league admin can remove user entries from leaderboards, or users entriely from the league)

 ### Progression
 - XP-based levelling system (with XP per level algorithm)